NEW YORK (AP) - Cam Newton provided one of the few predictable moments, so far, in a bizarre NFL offseason.

-“I’m ready to change this whole organization around, to go from worst to first,” he said.
+“I’m ready to change this whole organization around, to go from worst to first,” said Newton, the third straight quarterback taken first overall.
 “Just being a Panther is the most special part about this.”

-With the second pick, Denver took Texas A&M linebacker Von Miller, a plaintiff in the antitrust lawsuit players filed to block the lockout.
-He strode across the stage with tears in his eyes and embraced Goodell.
+Then things got a little wackier when Texas A&M linebacker Von Miller became the second pick, selected by Denver.
+Miller, a plaintiff in the antitrust lawsuit players filed to block the lockout, strode across the stage with tears in his eyes and hugged Goodell.

 “I’ve never had anything against Roger Goodell,” Miller said.
 “I just want to make sure football continues to get played.
 When I walked across the stage, I was meeting the commissioner.
 That was it.”

 It was a strange opening for what normally is a festive occasion.
 In this offseason of labor strife, the league’s first work stoppage since 1987 temporarily ends Friday.
 The 32 teams will resume business in compliance with U.S. District Judge Susan Richard Nelson’s order to lift the lockout.